azmanmorani/python-training/README.md

 - Financial data provided by [IEX Cloud](https://iexcloud.io)
 - Airport and route data provided by [OpenFlights.org](https://openflights.org/data.html#license)

+## Contributing
+We welcome contributions to improve this training material.
+If you would like to contribute, please follow these steps:
+1. Fork the repository.
+2. Create a new branch for your changes.
+3. Make your changes and commit them with a clear message.
+4. Push your changes to your forked repository.
+5. Submit a pull request with a detailed description of your changes.

 ## License
 This software is licensed under the Apache 2 license.
 See the [LICENSE](LICENSE) file for details.